 - You have a tendency to become involved in unhealthy relationships.

-- Often find yourself doing things you don’t want to do in order to maintain relationships with others.
+- You often find yourself doing things you don’t want to do in order to maintain relationships with others.

 - Breaking the chain of Low Self-Esteem, Marilyn J. Sorenson